The Hague: Geography

 The Hague is the largest Dutch city on the North Sea in the Netherlands and forms the centre of the Greater The Hague urban area.
 Westland and Wateringen lie to the south, Rijswijk, Delft and the Rotterdam conurbation (known as Rijnmond) to the southeast, Pijnacker-Nootdorp and Zoetermeer to the east, Leidschendam-Voorburg, Voorschoten and the Leiden conurbation to the northeast and Wassenaar to the north.

 The conurbations around The Hague and Rotterdam are close enough to be seen as a single conurbation in some contexts.
 For example, they share the Rotterdam The Hague Airport and a light rail system called RandstadRail.
 This led to the creation of the Rotterdam-The Hague metropolitan area.
 This large conurbation centred on The Hague and Rotterdam is, in turn, part of the Randstad—specifically a band of municipalities called the South Wing (Zuidvleugel).
 The Randstad, which also includes, among others, Amsterdam and Utrecht, has a population of 6,659,300.
 The Hague lies at the southwestern corner of the second-largest conurbation in the European Union.

 The Hague is divided into eight official districts, which are, in turn, divided into neighbourhoods.
 Some of the most prosperous and some of the poorest neighbourhoods of the Netherlands can be found in The Hague.
 The wealthier areas such as Statenkwartier, Belgisch Park, Marlot, Benoordenhout and Archipelbuurt are generally in the northwestern part of the city, closer to the sea, whereas the southeastern neighbourhoods such as Transvaal, Moerwijk, and the Schilderswijk are significantly poorer, except the Vinex-locations of Leidschenveen-Ypenburg and Wateringse Veld.
-This division is reflected in the local accent: The more affluent citizens are usually called "Hagenaars" and speak so-called bekakt Haags ("posh"), this contrasts with the Hagenezen, who speak plat Haags ("vulgar"); see Demographics below.
+This division is reflected in the local accent: The more affluent citizens are usually called "Hagenaars" and speak the so-called bekakt Haags ("posh"); this contrasts with the Hagenezen, who speak plat Haags ("vulgar"); see Demographics below.